extsys/reckoning.dev-V1/README.md

 I am using a heavily modified version of the Novela theme.
 Here are some major changes:

-- Logic for finding related posts is based on tags.
+- Updated logic for finding related posts based on tags and similar date
-- Custom 404 page.
+- Custom 404 page
-- Additional pages like code stats etc.
+- Additional pages like code stats etc
+- Table of Contents for larger posts with smooth scrolling
+- Support for Image Gallery in Posts
+- Scroll to Top button
+- Optional Line numbers in Code Blocks
+- Next/Previous article links in all non-secret posts
+- Draft posts based on frontmatter or future date, disabled during development
+- Additional link(s) about 'info' on navigation header
-- A ton of custom CSS changes as per my liking.
+- A ton of additional custom CSS changes as per my liking

 ## Installation